Home » Easy Whole Wheat French Toast (Stuffed)

 The best bread for french toast is typically stale bread or heartier breads.
 While whole wheat bread can be more of a soft bread, placing the bread in the fridge for a couple of days helps with the texture.

-Another option is set your oven on a low temperature and place the bread on a baking sheet and bake it for about 10- 15 minutes.
+Another option is to dry the bread out in the oven.
+Set your oven on a low temperature and place the bread on a baking sheet and bake it for about 10- 15 minutes.
 You can also leave the bread on your counter for a day and let it dry out naturally with the air.
+Each method works well, choose what works best for you.

 close up of bite of french toast.